 P: 56 points at 300-level in GEND or FMST courses.
 Candidates completing their BA after 2006 must include GEND 301.
-Candidates who have completed their major in another subject and who have not taken GEND 301 or its equivalent will be required to take GEND 401 as one of their four courses.
+Candidates who have completed their major in another subject and who have not taken GEND 301 or its equivalent will be required to take GEND 405 as one of their four courses.

 Four courses chosen from GEOG 401-420, with approval of the Head of Department.
-Enrolment in GEOG 420 Research Project is recommended.
+Enrolment in GEOG 420 Research Project is compulsory (subject to NZVCC CUAP approval due December 2009).

-P: Candidates will normally be expected either to have passed 84 points in 300-level courses approved by the Head of Department (including GEOG 309 and at least 28 other points in 300-level Geography courses), or to have passed 112 points at 300-level of which 56 are in Geography and 56 are in subjects approved by the Head of Department.
+P: Students will normally be expected to:

+- (i) either have passed 90 points in 300-level courses approved by the Head of Department, including GEOG 309 and at least 30 other points in 300-level Geography courses; or - (2) to have completed 120 points at 300-level of which 60 points are in Geography and 60 points are in subjects approved by the Head of Department.

-Four courses from GRMN 401-426, or three of GRMN 401-426 and an Extended Essay (GRMN 480).
+Three courses from GRMN 401-426, and GRMN 480 (subject to NZVCC CUAP approval due December 2009).

-56 points in German courses at 300-level; candidates will normally be expected to have at least a B average in these courses.
+P: 56 points in German courses at 300-level; candidates will normally be expected to have at least a B average in these courses.
 Where a student has undertaken a semester of study at a German University for which no previous credit has been granted, the Academic Board may, on the recommendation of the Programme Director and subject to the production of a Seminar - or Proseminarschein - approve credit for one BA(Hons) course.
 The grade for the course would depend on the work written for the Seminar or Proseminar and submitted to the Programme Director.
 Applications for credit under this paragraph should be made in accordance with the Admissions Ad Eundem Statum Regulations.
 Prospective BA(Hons) candidates must consult the Programme Director by mid-December for further details.

 Four courses from HIST 401-481, which must include HIST 450 and HIST 480.
-All Honours courses are directed towards training in research skills and most include a research assignment as a major part of course work.
+All honours courses are directed towards training in research skills and most include a research assignment as a major part of course work.

 P: At least 56 points from History at 300-level (HIST 301-399) which may include 28 points at 300-level in Ancient History (CLAS 305 or 307 or 312 or 313) or Maori (MAOR 317 or 321 or 323) or Religious Studies (RELS 307, RELS 322).
 Candidates should consult the Department about courses no longer offered in Ancient History or Maori which may qualify as courses in History.
 The School of History normally requires a B average in Arts subjects, especially in the last two full-time years or their part-time equivalent.